frmdstryr/enamlx/README.md

 3. Right click menus per item

-TODO:

-1. Tree widget
-2. List widget

 DoubleSpinBox

 1. SpinBox that works with float values

+Working on...
+1. Table View (same as TableWidget but for large number of items)
+2. Tree widget
+3. List widget

 # Usage